-Counties Clare, Limerick and much of County Tipperary comprise the Mid-Western regional area, focused on Limerick City and the River Shannon estuary, also extending into the northern part of County Kerry.
-A Metropolitan Area Strategic Plan (MASP) will be has been prepared for the Limerick Shannon Metropolitan area, incorporating Shannon, through the Regional Spatial and Economic Strategy process.
+Counties Clare, Limerick and Tipperary comprise the Mid-Western regional area, focused on Limerick City and the River Shannon estuary, also extending into the northern part of County Kerry.
+A Metropolitan Area Strategic Plan (MASP) has been prepared for the Limerick Shannon Metropolitan area, incorporating Shannon, through the Regional Spatial and Economic Strategy process.

 Although focused on Limerick City and key employment and infrastructure assets at Shannon and Foynes, this regional area is supported by a strong rural economy and a varied network of towns and villages.
 Shannon Airport has an established role as a key travel and enterprise hub for the region, with potential for further growth.
-The independent Shannon Estuary Economic Taskforce's Report, published in 202314 sets out recommendations to government on the economic development potential of the Shannon Estuary region.
+The independent Shannon Estuary Economic Taskforce's Report113, published in 2023 set out recommendations to government on the economic development potential of the Shannon Estuary region.